maapteh/graphql-modules-app/README.md

 ## DEVELOPMENT
 **Now when you followed the install part (and looked at point 2, its nicer with a real datasource) you can simply run `yarn start`.
 It will spin up the GraphQL server and the React application.**
-Please look at the VSC plugins below for editor happiness.
+Please look at the Vscode plugins below for editor happiness.

 It is also possible to just play with only the server part with `MOCK_API=on yarn start:dev:server`, which spins up the graphql server in mocked mode.
-Or `BOL_API_KEY=*** yarn start:dev:server` which spins it up in non mocked mode when you have an open api bol.com key.
+Or `BOL_API_KEY=*** yarn start:dev:server` which spins it up in non-mocked mode when you have an open api bol.com key.

+For Vscode you can attach `GRAPHQL server` to the debug panel which will make it possible to have breakpoints while running the whole application.
+For other editors just whatch port 7001 for inspection results.

 ## PLAYGROUND
 At [local-server](http://localhost:400) or [demo-server heroku](https://graphql-server-schiphol.herokuapp.com/graphql) you will see [dataloader](./packages/server/src/modules/product/providers/product-data-loader.ts) taking care of eventually requesting two products from the API in one single call.
 Using the following query: